2020PB/police-brutality/reports/Michigan.md

 ### Woman is charged by police and thrown to the ground | May 30th

-Police charge protestors.
+Police charge protesters.
 One woman does not flee and a police officer knocks her to the ground with his fist, before kneeling on her back to arrest her.

 tags: throw, punch, knee, arrest, protester